Moderna sues Pfizer/BioNTech for patent infringement over COVID vaccine | Business

 "Pfizer and BioNTech took four different vaccine candidates into clinical testing, which included options that would have steered clear of Moderna's innovative path.
 Pfizer and BioNTech, however, ultimately decided to proceed with a vaccine that has the same exact mRNA chemical modification to its vaccine," Moderna said.
 The second alleged infringement involves the coding of a full-length spike protein that Moderna says its scientists developed while creating a vaccine for the coronavirus that causes Middle East Respiratory Syndrome (MERS).

 Although the MERS vaccine never went to market, its development helped Moderna rapidly roll out its COVID-19 vaccine.
-Pfizer shares fell 1.3%, while BioNTech U.S.-listed shares and Moderna slipped 2% on Friday afternoon trading.
+Pfizer shares were down 2% in afternoon Friday afternoon trade, while Moderna was off 3.3%.
+BioNTech's American shares were down 3% after its German stock closed 1.6% lower.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)